CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 • Bloating

-Implantation bleeding or discharge—if it happens at all—is more likely to occur first, Lamppa says.
+Implantation bleeding or discharge—if it happens at all—is more likely to occur first, midwife Lamppa says.
 “It’ll typically be brownish-red in color and should not contain clots,” she says.
 “It may occur right around the time you think you may be getting your period, but then you don’t continue to bleed like a normal period.”
-The other symptoms usually don’t start until a few days after implantation has happened, when the levels of the pregnancy hormone hCG start to rise in your body, she says.

-How to Ease Any Implantation Pain
+How to Get Relief From Implantation Pain

 In general, “discomfort from implantation should be very minimal, with no intervention needed,” Lamppa says.
-But if you’re feeling a bit of cramping or implantation pain, you can use a warm compress on your pelvis, says Christine Greves, MD, an ob-gyn at the Winnie Palmer Hospital for Women & Babies in Orlando, Florida.
-If you’re having more intense pain that doesn’t seem normal, call your doctor for guidance.
-It could be something else.
+But if you’re feeling uncomfortable, you can use a warm compress on your pelvis, suggests Dr. Christine Greves, MD, an ob-gyn at the Winnie Palmer Hospital for Women and Babies in Orlando.

 How Soon After Implantation Can I Test?

-It’s tempting to want to take a pregnancy test ASAP when you suspect you might be pregnant.
-But Greves explains that suspected implantation shouldn’t be your cue to take a test.
 While some pregnancy tests claim they can detect positive results six days before your missed period, waiting until after your anticipated period is your best bet.
 “This will give you the accuracy you’re looking for without questioning faint lines or wasting tests that show negative results,” Lamppa says.

 Possible Complications With Implantation